What are the benefits of using a mortgage broker when applying for a mortgage?

 5. Speed of processing mortgage applications

-There is a caveat attached to this scenario, lenders who instruct valuation on the application do that without assessing the application fully.
-In simple words, if you’ll fail to provide any document that the lender could ask for or do not fit into any of the lenders lending criteria, you could lose your valuation fee if the valuation has been carried out.
+There is a caveat attached to this scenario: lenders who instruct valuation on the application do that without assessing the application fully.
+In simple words, if you fail to provide any document that the lender could ask for or does not fit into any of the lender’s lending criteria, you could lose your valuation fee if the valuation has been carried out.

-In this scenario having a mortgage broker who knows the lender criteria inside out become more In high pressure scenarios such as this, working with an experienced mortgage broker, can be the difference to having your offer accepted
+In this scenario, having a mortgage broker who knows the lender criteria inside out becomes more important.
+In high-pressure scenarios such as this, working with an experienced mortgage broker can be the difference to having your offer accepted.

 6. Avoid applying for a product that looks cheap

 You hear this from a customer all the time.
-They see a headline rate and ask why can’t we get that without considering the following important factors:
+They see a headline rate and ask why they can’t get that without considering the following important factors:

 - Higher arrangement fees.
 Your broker advises you on the lowest product by taking the interest rate and arrangement fees into consideration.
 The lowest rates with higher arrangement fees are not necessarily the cheapest.

 - Other product limitations.
-I had a customer who was pointing out to me slightly cheaper products on the internet.
-However, those were exclusive products for properties in Northern Irland and LA postcodes whereas his property is located in London.
+I had a customer who was pointing out slightly cheaper products on the internet to me.
+However, those were exclusive products for properties in Northern Ireland and LA postcodes, whereas his property is located in London.

-Your mortgage broker source the best mortgage product for you using detailed data points, which reduces the chances of not getting the mortgage.
+Your mortgage broker sources the best mortgage product for you using detailed data points, which reduces the chances of not getting the mortgage.

-However, when you search on the internet you get headline rates with limited data points and applying for those mortgages without getting professional advice can result in waste of time, money and frustration.
+However, when you search on the internet, you get headline rates with limited data points and applying for those mortgages without getting professional advice can result in a waste of time, money and frustration.

-7. Liaise with estate agent, solicitor and accountant for you
+7. Liaise with an estate agent, solicitor and accountant for you

-Your broker plays the important role in guiding you on how to co-ordinate with the estate agents and solicitors and liaise with them directly where needed to help you complete the mortgage.
+Your broker plays an important role in guiding you on how to coordinate with the estate agents and solicitors and liaise with them directly where needed to help you complete the mortgage.

-If you have found this information helpful, please consider sharing these with family and friends.
-Sharing can help me spread the word out, and someone become a homeowner, landlord or save money on the remortgage.
+If you have found this information helpful, please consider sharing it with family and friends.
+Sharing can help me spread the word, and someone become a homeowner or landlord or save money on the remortgage.